 In 2010, Jen made a career switch and proceeded to obtain a Master's degree in Marital & Family Therapy from the University of San Diego.
 She completed most of her clinical training at the UCSD Reproductive Mental Health Clinic working alongside physicians, midwives, and psychiatrists to provide a unique collaboration on the screening and treatment of perinatal mood disorders affecting women and their partners during pregnancy and the postpartum period.
 She also has experience counseling youth and military families while working for the Coronado SAFE Foundation.

 Jen is currently in private practice in Point Loma and enjoys supporting couples as they transition into parenthood.
 She has specialized knowledge in the areas of maternal mental health, attachment & bonding, birth trauma & loss, infertility struggles, and adjusting to parenthood while preserving your marriage.

-In her free time, you can find Jen spending time at the beach or in the desert with her husband and 2 children.
+In her free time, you can find Jen spending time at the beach or in the desert with her husband and 3 children.

-PSI Liaison Chair
+PSI National Liaison Chair

 Board Member at Large

 Carly Mahon is an associate clinical social worker and has been working with youth and families for 15 years.
 By combining mindfulness, therapeutic inquiry, and somatic healing, Carly aims to help a generation of moms experience guilt-free motherhood.
 She was drawn to the mission of PHA as a survivor of postpartum depression, rage & OCD.
 To be in a community with other parents, professionals, survivors, and advocates that are all focused on creating a community in San Diego and beyond that challenges the norms of perinatal care and strives to make sure that no family feels alone in their mental health journey- no matter what it might look like.